AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 ---
 audience: end-user
-title: Send proofs
+title: Send test emails
-description: Learn how to define and send proof messages
+description: Learn how to define and send test emails
 exl-id: b2677579-c95d-443d-b207-466af364c208
 ---
-# Send proofs {#send-proofs}
+# Send test emails {#send-proofs}

 ![](../assets/do-not-localize/badge.png)

-Sending test emails allows you to validate your email and check various elements like links, opt-out links and mirror pages, images and detect possible errors.
+Sending test emails is an important step in validating your email campaign and identifying potential issues.
+By sending test emails, you can check various elements such as links, opt-out links, images, and mirror pages, as well as detect any errors.

-Proofs can be sent to two types of recipients:
+Test emails can be sent to two types of recipients:

-* **Test profiles**: send proofs to seed addresses, which are additional and fictitious recipients in the database,
+* **Test profiles**: send test emails to seed addresses, which are additional and fictitious recipients in the database,
-* **Substitution profiles**: send proofs to a specific email address using an existing profile.
-This allows you to place yourself in the position of the profiles and get an exact representation of the message that the profile will receive.
+* **Substitution profiles**: send test emails to a specific email address while impersonating an existing profile.
+This allows you to experience the email as the recipients would, giving you an accurate representation of the message that the profile will receive.

 ## Select the proofs recipients {#recipients}